watir/watirbook/installation-ubuntu.md

 ## Ubuntu Linux 10.10

-Machine is a clean installation of Ubuntu Linux 10.10, 512 MB RAM, fully patched.
+Machine is a clean installation of Ubuntu Linux 10.10, fully patched, with Firefox 3.6.15 and 512 MB RAM.

 ### Ruby